Azure/azure-powershell/src/Resources/Resources/help/Get-AzManagementGroupDeploymentWhatIfResult.md

 ```

 ### -ExcludeChangeType
-Comma-separated resource change types to be excluded from What-If results.
+Comma-separated list of resource change types to be excluded from What-If results.

 ```yaml
 Type: System.String[]